crispinprojects/talkcalendar/README.md

 ## Compile Notes

-The Talk Calendar 0.4 series is being developed using both Debian 13 Trixie and Ubuntu 24.04.
+The Talk Calendar 0.5 series is being developed using both Debian 13 Trixie and Ubuntu 24.04.
 Debian 13 uses GTK 4.18 while Ubuntu 24.04 uses GTK 4.14.
-The Talk Calendar 0.3 series was developed using Debian 12 which uses GTK 4.8.
+The Talk Calendar 0.5 series uses its own internal speech synthesizer.The Talk Calendar 0.3 series was developed using Debian 12 which uses GTK 4.8 while Talk Calendar 0.4 series used GTK 4.14.

 A model view design has been used based around a CalendarEvent type which is subclass of GObject.
 This allows the use of GListStore which is an array-like list implementation.
 A GListStore is a concrete implementation of the GListModel interface.
 GListView is used to display data from the model.